utshomax/postman-docs/src/pages/docs/publishing-your-api/viewing-documentation.md

 ## Viewing API documentation

-Postman automatically generates API docs for any OpenAPI 3.0 schema [defined in the API Builder](/docs/designing-and-developing-your-api/developing-an-api/defining-an-api/).
+Postman automatically generates API docs for any OpenAPI 2.0 and 3.0 API [defined in the API Builder](/docs/designing-and-developing-your-api/developing-an-api/defining-an-api/).
 API developers can also [create detailed documentation](/docs/publishing-your-api/documenting-your-api/#generating-api-documentation) for any API to help consumers understand and interact with their API's endpoints.

 To view documentation for an API, do the following: